benmvp/slides/2017/nodevember/why-react.md

 Babel, Webpack 3, ESLint, and more!

 NOTES:
-- And you don't have to roll your own build system; at least not initially
+- Thankfully though, you don't have to roll your own build system; at least not initially
-- Create React App let's you bootstrap an app to start React-ing quickly
+- Create React App is a tool that let's you bootstrap an app to start React-ing quickly

 /////